 Introduction

 Charlie Munger is one of the world’s great investors.
-However, poor Charlie’s Almanac (a collection of Charlie’s speeches) is much more than a book about investing; it’s a guide to learning how to think for yourself to understand the world around you.
+However, poor Charlie’s Almanac (a collection of Charlie’s speeches) is less about investing and more a guide to learning how to think for yourself, to understand the world around you.

 I read Poor Charlie Almanac in December 2023.
 I found it so inspiring that I spent a lot of my Christmas break creating visualisations of 88 of these ‘mental models’ so i could remember them.
 I’ve since found the concepts extremely helpful in navigating a number of different situations (from explaining concepts, to presenting more effectively, to navigating corporate strategic matters).